 Cambridge may also be looking to grow physically.
 The bank "is ready for any type of opportunistic acquisition in the market," Bailey said.
 "As the banking industry consolidates, Cambridge Savings Bank continues to look at opportunities."

-Ivy's growth has come at a time when the industry as a whole struggled to maintain deposit balances.
+Ivy's growth has come at a time when the industry as a whole struggles to maintain deposit balances.
 Indeed, since the summer of 2021, the runoff of pandemic-era stimulus cash, higher interest rates and a series of bank runs last spring have combined to crimp deposit-gathering efforts.
 Powered by Ivy, Cambridge grew deposits 26% the past three years to $5.6 billion.
 Industrywide deposit growth amounted to 0.4% over the same span, according to the FDIC.

 The tighter deposit market may help explain the recent uptick in banks launching national digital subsidiaries.
 In June, the $1.4 billion-asset Bank Midwest in Kansas City, Missouri, unveiled OnePlace.bank to serve medical, dental and veterinary practitioners.
-The $7.8 billion-asset Liberty Bank in Middletown, Connecticut, created the digital-only Owners Bank aimed at small-business entrepreneurs in April 2023.
-Jenius began operations shortly after that, in June 2023.
+The $7.8 billion-asset Liberty Bank in Middletown, Connecticut,

-"A digital brand can be a great way to reach new markets and attract new demographics by aligning your brand with the core values and needs of a particular audience," Nathaniel Harley, cofounder and CEO of the financial technology provider MANTL, wrote in an email.
+"A digital brand can be a great way to reach new markets and attract new demographics by aligning your brand with the core values and needs of a particular audience," Nathaniel Harley, co-founder and CEO of the financial technology provider MANTL, wrote in an email.
 "This desire for customization and personalization is why some digital-only banks serve niche market segments, like tech founders, nurses, or female entrepreneurs."

 The necessary technology is becoming more accessible.
 For banks with up-to-date online account-opening capabilities, the next step in establishing a digital brand is setting up its own branch in the core, Harley wrote.
 "A healthy marketing budget, and strong digital marketing resources, whether internal or an outside agency," will serve to attract high-quality traffic.

-For his part, Bailey credited "a dedicated in-house digital marketing team that's living in the data daily and able to adapt strategies to maximize performance and results," with playing an outsized role in Ivy's success.
+For his part, Bailey credited "a dedicated in-house digital marketing team that's living in the data daily and able to adapt strategies to maximize performance and results," with playing an outsize role in Ivy's success.

 While national digital brands represent a mature strategy, dating back to the early 2000s, "there is still significant market opportunity for digital banks," Harley wrote.
 "It's a reflection of consumers' preferences for digital, on-demand experiences.
 Consumers want services that align with their digital lives, and banking is no different."